Celebrate Access to Justice Week in Alberta

 Many Canadians suffer due to a lack of access to justice.
 They face obstacles including a lack of fluency in English, physical distance from justice services, economic barriers, and distrust of legal institutions.

 An important conversation is underway about what access to justice means and how to provide it to all Canadians.
 Ontario, Saskatchewan and British Columbia each have a week dedicated to Access to Justice – and now Alberta is joining the movement, too.

-Planning is underway for Alberta’s first, full-fledged Access to Justice week from October 26 - 31, 2020.
+Planning is underway for Access to Justice Week 2021 from October 25 - 31, 2021.
 We hope to partner with justice sector organizations and other interested individuals to hold events during the week that raise awareness about access to justice.
 Events could include:

 - Report launches,